IoannP/package-info/README.md

 # View NPM import information

-Access package descriptions right from your code editor with Package Description Explorer!
-This lightweight extension enhances your coding workflow by allowing you to effortlessly explore package details directly within your code.
+Access package descriptions right from your code editor with NPM info.
+This lightweight extension simplify your coding workflow by allowing you to effortlessly explore package details directly within your code.

 Simply hover over imported packages in your code to instantly view concise descriptions.
-Gain valuable insights into each package's functionality and purpose without leaving your editor.
+Acquire simple descriptions of each package and links to them.

-Package Description Explorer streamlines your development process by providing essential information at your fingertips, saving you time and effort.
-Plus, with convenient links to the package's source page on npm or GitHub, you can dive deeper into documentation and community discussions with ease.
+Package info streamlines your development process by providing essential information at your fingertips, saving you time and effort.
+Plus, with convenient links to the package's source page on npm or GitHub, you can dive deeper into documentation.

 # How to use